GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

 - `./src/components`: This is where the components that will be reused in various parts of the code are located.
 In this project, we have the following components:
     - `Buttons:`
         - `ButtonDarkMode:` The button responsible for managing the site's dark mode (light/dark mode).
+        - `ButtonRay:` Button that is reused in several parts of the code, changing the text, etc., based on props
     - `Header:` Component that remains fixed on all pages because it was inserted within `layout.tsx` and is located at the top of the site

 - `./src/hooks:` Here we will store our custom hooks with the logical parts of the application.
 We separated our hooks by types such as pages, components, and API.